Mental Health Tribunal Scotland

 A. It is preferable that you submit relevant information to the Tribunal at its Headquarters in Hamilton prior to a hearing.
 Please note that the Tribunal has a statutory duty to pass information received to other parties.
 A party is not just everyone who is interested in a case.
 A party is defined in our Rules of Procedure.

-Alternatively, you can bring the information to the hearing and give it to the Convenor on the day.
-A Tribunal Clerk will also be in attendance and they can also help you with any queries you may have.
+Alternatively, you can bring the information to the hearing and give it to the Convener on the day.
+A Tribunal Clerk will also be in attendance who can also help you with any queries you may have.

 Q. Where can I get more information on the Mental Health Act.